 - Barentsen, J. & Van Ommen, AL. (2017).
 Sola Scriptura as Social Construction: A Practical Theological Approach. in H Burger, A Huijgen & E Peels (eds), Sola Scriptura: Biblical and Theological Perspectives on Scripture, Authority, and Hermeneutics. vol. 32, Studies in Reformed Theology, Brill, Leiden and Boston, pp. 279-293.

 - Van Ommen, AL. (in press).
-Remembering for Healing: Liturgical Communities of Reconciliation Provide Space for Trauma. in Trauma and Lived Religion.
-Palgrave Studies in Lived Religion and Societal Challenges.
+Remembering for Healing: Liturgical Communities of Reconciliation Provide Space for Trauma. in RR Ganzevoort & S Sremac (eds), Trauma and Lived Religion: Transcending the Ordinary.
+Palgrave Studies in Lived Religion and Societal Challenges, Palgrave Macmillan.

-- Van Ommen, L. (in press).
-Ritual as Diversity Management. in Increasing Diversity: Loss of Control or Adaptive Identity Construction.
-Christian Perspectives on Leadership and Social Ethics, vol. 5, Peeters Publishers, 5th ILE Conference, Increasing Diversity, Leuven, Belgium, 29-30 April.
+- Van Ommen, L. (2017).
+Ritual as Diversity Management. in V Kessler, C van den Heuvel & J Barentsen (eds), Increasing Diversity: Loss of Control or Adaptive Identity Construction.
+Christian Perspectives on Leadership and Social Ethics, vol. 5, Peeters Publishers, pp. 89-102, 5th ILE Conference, Increasing Diversity, Leuven, Belgium, 29-30 April.

 - Van Ommen, AL. (2016).
 Anglicaans getijdengebed en de pastorale praktijk. in Getijden van het leven: Over liturgie en bidden.
 Leuvense Cahiers voor Praktische Theologie, Halewijn, Antwerpen, pp. 61-74.